-OFA appreciates the opportunity to provide comment on the proposed changes to the Planning Act contained within Schedule 24 of Bill 276, Supporting Recovery and Competitiveness Act, 2021.
+OFA greatly appreciated the opportunity to speak to the Committee regarding Bill 276, Supporting Recovery and Competitiveness Act, 2021.
+We also wish to take this opportunity to submit our written comments specifically regarding Schedule 24, which proposes changes to the Planning Act.
 These proposed changes relate to the division of land (subdivision control, plans of subdivision, consents and validations), as well as other housekeeping or consequential changes to the Planning Act.